-achieve succe ess prior to returning to the program.

-Early Exit: Yes No

-Academic Status at t ime of exit:
+Academic Status at time of exit:

-Reason for leaving t he program:
+Reason for leaving the program:

-(Attach a separate sheet if a dditional space is needed)
+(Attach a separate sheet if additional space i s needed)

 Documentation Yes No Not Applicable

-Terms for Readmiss ion:
+Terms for Readmission:

-I hereby acknowledg Student Signature ge that I have read and understand t he policy for leaving the Dental Assisti Gloria B. Pacheco Program Administrator ng Program Date
+I hereby acknowledge that I have Student Signature e read and understand the Date Gloria B. Pacheco Program Administrator ting Program Date

-Readmission for A cademic Failure: Yes No
+Readmission for Academic Fa ilure: Yes N To

 Plans for

-I hereby acknowledg program. ge that I have read and understand t he policy for readmission to the Dental Assisting
+e policy for readmission to the Denta al Assisting program.

-Student Signature Date Gloria B. Pacheco Program Administrator Date

-C:/ Handbook forms 2010 handbook exit form
+Student Signature Da nte Gloria B. Pacheco Program Administrator Date C:/ Handbook forms 2010 handbook exit form

-Dental Assisting Program Consent, Waiver and Release of Liability in an office setting is an essential component of my ability to prepare fully for an eventual career in this field.
+Dental Assisting Program Consent, Waiver and Release of Liability

+As part of the dental assistant education program at Luna Community College, I recognize that experience in an office setting is an essential component of my ability to prepare fully for an eventual career in this field.
 I further understand that Luna Community college has sought partnerships with private dental service providers so that I may have these opportunities as part of my course of study.
 In consideration for my participation and having these opportunities, I hereby acknowledge that I have read, understand and consent to the following terms and conditions for my participation: